 From the Himalayas.
-Rampant vine with arching, twining branches; climbs as high as 30 ft. and spreads just as wide.
-Large (6- to 9-in.), oval to roundish dark green leaves, smooth and shiny above, slightly downy beneath, give lush tropical look.
-From spring through summer, bears fragrant, trumpet-shaped, 5-in.-long, green-veined white blossoms that look like Easter lilies (Lilium longiflorum).
+Rampant vine with arching, twining branches; climbs as high as 30 feet and spreads just as wide.
+Large (6- to 9 inches.), oval to roundish dark green leaves, smooth and shiny above, slightly downy beneath, give lush tropical look.
+From spring through summer, bears fragrant, trumpet-shaped, 5 inches-long, green-veined white blossoms that look like Easter lilies (Lilium longiflorum).

 Does best in well-drained soil enriched with organic matter; regular feeding produces most lavish display of foliage and flowers.
 Prune after bloom to shape or limit size; flowers are produced on wood 2 years old or older, so keep a good proportion of old wood.
 Hardy to 28F.
 Frost kills the vine to the ground, but it usually comes back from the roots.
 Use as big espalier on warm, wind-sheltered wall or train along eaves of house; sturdy supports are essential, since growth is heavy.
 Good choice for planting near swimming pools.